MarktW86/azure-psdocs-processing/azurestackps/1.2.9/AzureRM.AzureStackAdmin/Remove-AzureRMUsageConnection.md

 # Remove-AzureRMUsageConnection

 ## SYNOPSIS
-The Remove-AzureRMUsageConnection cmdlet removes the usage connection information from the usage service.
+Removes the usage connection information from the usage service.

 ## SYNTAX